Learning Curves for Decision Making in Supervised Machine Learning: A Survey

-Since empirical learning curves are the only way to gain insights about true learning curves, quite some studies have been published with the sole goal to share empirical learning curves with the community and hence to improve the understanding of how they behave. \citet{perlich2003treeinduction} contrast the learning curves on decision trees and logistic regression on different datasets.
-Notably, the authors also \emph{compare} learning curves, e.g. they report whether one curve is below the other (dominates it) on all considered training set sizes or whether the two learning curves cross.
+Since empirical learning curves are the only way to gain insights about true learning curves, quite some studies have been published with the sole goal of sharing empirical learning curves with the community and thereby improving the understanding of how they behave. \citet{perlich2003treeinduction} contrast the learning curves on decision trees and logistic regression on different datasets.
+Notably, the authors also \emph{compare} learning curves, e.g., they report whether one curve is below the other (dominates it) on all considered training set sizes or whether the two learning curves cross.
 Several other studies report learning curves for specific learners. \citet{ng2001ondiscriminative} compare logistic regression and naive Bayes. \citet{morch1997nonlinear} conduct a study similar to the one by \citet{perlich2003treeinduction} to compare linear vs. non-linear classifiers on a smaller scale.
-Recently, a number of learning curve databases have been published, i.e., learning curves of different architectures on typical image classification datasets \citep{bornschein2020smalldatabigdecisions,nas201,nas301}, learning curves of different machine learning algorithms on tabular data \citep{lcdb}, and for mixtures of these tasks \citep{yahpo,hpobench}.
+Recently, a number of learning curve databases have been published, i.e., learning curves of different network architectures on typical image classification datasets \citep{bornschein2020smalldatabigdecisions,nas201,nas301}, learning curves of different machine learning algorithms on tabular data \citep{lcdb}, and for mixtures of these tasks \citep{yahpo,hpobench}.

-Empirical studies of this type do not answer generalizing questions about learning curves but rather report experimental results.
-This is different from contributions in which certain model assumptions are made and data is compared to those models, e.g. with the aim to compute the goodness of fit of that model.
-In Sec.~\ref{sec:background:models}, we briefly discuss some of such models.
+Empirical studies of this type do not answer generalising questions about learning curves but rather report experimental results.
+This is different from contributions in which certain model assumptions are made and data is compared to those models, e.g., with the aim to compute the goodness of fit of that model.
+In Sec.~\ref{sec:curvemodels}, we briefly discuss some of such models.